The discussion of genetic testing of embryos should focus on the benefits of detecting genetic diseases.

 That second reason is due to the fact that genetically flawed embryos are much more likely to fail to implant or result in a failed pregnancy than genetically healthy embryos.
 The rate of genetic abnormalities in embryos ranges from 20 – 100 percent, depending on the age of the mother (older aged mothers have higher rates of genetically flawed embryos).

-Preimplantation genetic screening (PGS) evaluates all pairs of chromosomes in an embryo to look for missing or additional chromosomes, called aneuploidy, and abnormalities in chromosome structure and arrangements.
+Preimplantation genetic screening (PGT-A) evaluates all pairs of chromosomes in an embryo to look for missing or additional chromosomes, called aneuploidy, and abnormalities in chromosome structure and arrangements.
 The most common birth defect from aneuploidy is Down syndrome where an additional chromosome is inherited.
 Chromosomal abnormalities are also a leading cause of IVF failure and miscarriages.
-PGS has allowed Loma Linda Fertility to see an increase in successful pregnancies with couples who have previously experienced repeated failed IVF cycles.
+PGT-A has allowed Loma Linda Fertility to see an increase in successful pregnancies with couples who have previously experienced repeated failed IVF cycles.

-Preimplantation genetic diagnosis (PGD) analyzes the embryo to determine if a specific genetic problem (mutation) is present.
+Preimplantation genetic diagnosis (PGT-M) analyzes the embryo to determine if a specific genetic problem (mutation) is present.
 This may be suspected in the parents with known genetic issues in their families’ backgrounds.
-PGD can detect genetic flaws that lead to muscular dystrophy, sickle cell anemia, cystic fibrosis, Tay-Sachs disease and more than 100 other inherited diseases that are caused by a single gene defect.
+PGT-M can detect genetic flaws that lead to muscular dystrophy, sickle cell anemia, cystic fibrosis, Tay-Sachs disease and more than 100 other inherited diseases that are caused by a single gene defect.
 This process allows the lab to identify the embryos without the genetic defect to transfer for pregnancy.

 The benefit of genetic testing